Photo of Marc Berman

 The ability of natural environments to improve affect, attention and memory; brain network efficiency and its relationship to broad behaviors (e.g., self-control); multivariate analysis; motivation and effort; worry, rumination, and depression; environmental neuroscience

-Associate Professor; Chair, Department of Psychology
+Professor; Chair, Department of Psychology

-Marc Berman is an Associate Professor in the Department of Psychology and is involved in the Cognition, Social and Integrative Neuroscience programs.
+Marc Berman is a Professor in the Department of Psychology and is involved in the Cognition, Social and Integrative Neuroscience programs.
 Understanding the relationship between individual psychological and neural processing and environmental factors lies at the heart of my research.
 In my lab we utilize brain imaging, behavioral experimentation, computational neuroscience and statistical models to quantify the person, the environment and their interactions.
 Marc received his B.S.E. in Industrial and Operations Engineering (IOE) from the University of Michigan and his Ph.D. in Psychology and IOE from the University of Michigan.
 He received post-doctoral training at the University of Toronto's Rotman Research Institute at Baycrest.
 Before arriving to Chicago he was an Assistant Professor of Psychology at the University of South Carolina.

 Recent Research / Recent Publications